 If your sewage is backing up – or you think you might have a clogged septic line – call Maznek Septic immediately!
 (603) 471-1415

-Sewage lines are typically 4-inch PVC pipe that connect your septic system from the house to the tank, and from the tank to the distribution box.
+Septic lines are typically 4-inch PVC pipe that connect your septic system from the house to the tank, and from the tank to the distribution box.
 In pipe-and-stone systems, 4-inch PVC perforated pipe is also used in the Effluent Dispersal Area (EDA.)
-Sewer line repair can be recognized as an emergency (backing up into the house) or it may not be noticed at all – as in a cracked or crushed line – but contributing to a slow demise of your septic system.
+Septic line repair can be recognized as an emergency (backing up into the house) or it may not be noticed at all – as in a cracked or crushed line – but contributing to a slow demise of your septic system.

 Clogged Lines.
 Clogged sewer or septic lines are the most common types of sewer line repairs.
 Rather than augering or snaking a pipe, we find that the powerful suction from our vac-truck works best on a sewage line clog; it doesn’t just remove the clog, but cleans all of the drains in the process!

 Crushed septic pipes.
 We hope that most people know that you shouldn’t drive on a septic field, but it does happen occasionally.
 Sometimes these pipes are not as deep as they should be.
 Four-inch PVC sewer pipe is not the heavy grade schedule-40 type; it is thin and crushes easily.
 Indication of a crushed pipe might be slow-draining water or periodic sewage backups.